What should you ask your doctor about acute lymphocytic leukemia?

 - What kind of acute lymphocytic leukemia (ALL) do I have?

-- Are there any specific factors that might affect my prognosis?
+- Do I have any specific factors that might affect my prognosis?

 - Are there other doctors I need to see?